rodrihgh/rodrihgh.github.io/_projects/music-math.md

 This leads to a periodic structure that repeats over and over again every time we jump into the next octave.
 In the [widget graph][widget], this periodicty is represented by the circle.
-One turn around it represents one octave, and if we for instance traverse one octave and a half on the graph we will end up only half an octave away from the starting point.
+One turn around it equals one octave, and if we for instance traverse one octave and a half on the graph we will end up only half an octave away from the starting point.